Selena-JM/AdaptedCello_java_en/README.md

         abcoutput = ABCAdaptor.*runABC*("Blif_File_EsABC", this.resourcesPath, new_results_path, this.wirecount);
         ```

+## Fixing visual representation issues
-- Now everything works but don’t have the visual respresentations, get the error :
+--> Now everything works but don’t have the visual respresentations, get the error :

     ```jsx
     =========== SBOL for circuit plasmids ========